adoptingbitcoin/2021/content/speakers/JohnsBeharry.md

 # Johns Beharry

-Designer and software engineer from a tiny island in the Caribbean researching user experience of bitcoin payments and privacy.
+Johns is a hybrid product designer and software engineer from a tiny island in the Caribbean, researching user experience of bitcoin payments and privacy, whose presence within the Bitcoin Design Slack is as ubiquitous as bitcoin itself.
 <br><br>

 ## Dive deeper